Description of Initial Lesson for Beginning Trumpeter

 Have them learn several tunes by ear.
 The ear is the priority.
 Then give them a book.
 It doesn’t really matter which beginning book you use.
 Then you will show them what their sounds look like.
 Young students like check marks in a book that show they completed a task.
 Continue learning tunes.
 Learn them in major and then minor keys.
 Play them in a round.
 Recognize these learned concepts and skills and other mile markers you hit.
 Later, learn tunes in different keys.
 Tunes are fun to learn.
 This will keep them interested and develop their ear.

 Cut normal drinking straws to about 6 inches in length.
-Practice blowing through the straw in short bursts (lips about ½ inch from straw) and making a pitch/tone.
-This is the proper way to produce a sound on the trumpet (exercise could be misunderstood in writing, better to demonstrate in person).
+Students can practice blowing through an open straw.
+If they block the open end of the straw by closing it off with their finger, they can produce a pitch/tone by blowing into the straw.
+This is akin to producing sound on the trumpet (exercise could be misunderstood in writing, better to demonstrate in person).

 (Concepts/exercises borrowed from MWNA program designed to retrain brass players: https://musicianswellness.com/).